Brown Dog affair: Women's diary

-On 14 April 1903 Lind af Hageby and Schartau showed their unpublished 200-page diary, published later that year as The Shambles of Science, to the barrister Stephen Coleridge, secretary of the National Anti-Vivisection Society.
+On 14 April 1903, Lind af Hageby and Schartau showed their unpublished 200-page diary, published later that year as The Shambles of Science, to the barrister Stephen Coleridge, secretary of the National Anti-Vivisection Society.
 Coleridge was the son of John Duke Coleridge, former Lord Chief Justice of England, and great-grandson of the poet Samuel Taylor Coleridge.
 His attention was drawn to the account of the brown dog.
-The 1876 Cruelty to Animals Act forbade the use of an animal in more than one experiment, yet it appeared that the brown dog had been used by Starling to perform surgery on the pancreas, used again by him when he opened the dog to inspect the results of the previous surgery, and used for a third time by Bayliss to study the salivary glands.
+The 1876 Cruelty to Animals Act forbade the use of an animal in more than one experiment, yet it appeared that the brown dog had been used by Starling to perform surgery on the pancreas, used again when he opened the dog to inspect the results of the previous surgery, and used a third time by Bayliss to study the salivary glands.
 The diary said of the procedures on the brown dog:

 Today's lecture will include a repetition of a demonstration which failed last time.
 A large dog, stretched on its back on an operation board, is carried into the lecture-room by the demonstrator and the laboratory attendant.
 Its legs are fixed to the board, its head is firmly held in the usual manner, and it is tightly muzzled.

 There is a large incision in the side of the neck, exposing the gland.
 The animal exhibits all signs of intense suffering; in his struggles, he again and again lifts his body from the board, and makes powerful attempts to get free.

 The allegations of repeated use and inadequate anaesthesia represented prima facie violations of the Cruelty to Animals Act.
 In addition the diary said the dog had been killed by Henry Dale, an unlicensed research student, and that the students had laughed during the procedure; there were "jokes and laughter everywhere" in the lecture hall, it said.